 Shown below is a sample sequence of courses for your degree.
 If you follow this plan, you should be able to graduate in five years, provided you complete five courses per semester.
 This is just one example of how you could complete your major and degree requirements; you may find that a different sequence works as well as this one.

+French 15001

+German 10002

+GLER course

-French 15001 German 10002 GLER course GLER course GLER course
+GLER course

-Year 2, Fall Education 25003
+GLER course Year 2, Fall

-French 2300 or French 3450 German 15002 Linguistics 2300 GLER course
+Education 25003 French 2000 level German 15002 Linguistics 2300 GLER course